New and returning students

 If you have concerns about your ability to travel to Oxford, you should first discuss this with your college or department and then complete an online residency exemption application form for students in red list countries.
 You should complete the form even if your course has already started.

-For students in amber list countries (updated 27 August)
+For students in non-red list countries (updated 24 September)

-If you do not qualify under the fully vaccinated rules, those arriving in England from a country that is on the UK Government’s ‘amber list’ must quarantine for 10 days.
+If you do not qualify as 'fully vaccinated' under UK Government rules, must quarantine for 10 days.

-If you live in an amber-list country and wish to take part in in-person teaching at the start of your course, you will need to arrive in the UK with enough time before your course start date to complete your period of quarantine.
+If you wish to take part in in-person teaching at the start of your course, you will need to arrive in the UK with enough time before your course start date to complete your period of quarantine.

 If this is not possible, you will need to complete quarantine and participate in your course online for that initial period.